 At its worst, marketing is a manipulative and money-driven machine that relies on the naïveté of the masses by bullying and seducing consumers into buying products.

-In short, my philosophy about marketing is that it is most powerful when kept simple, driven by the truth about what you have to offer the world.
+In short, marketing is most powerful when kept simple, driven by the truth about what you have to offer the world.
+And when you arrive at the very core message of your value, you will find that your marketing helps you make the tough decisions that you encounter in your business.

 In order to think smart about marketing, you need to be creative, willing to dig deep to get to the very essence of your brand, and you need to have a product that has value to someone, somewhere.